 http://localhostas the origin for your experiments.
 To use

-http://localhosttoday, go to
+http://localhosttoday, navigate to

 edge://flagsand set the experiment to Enabled.